devhawala/dodo/readme.md

 so setting Dodo's `authSkipTimestampChecks` configuration parameter to `true` is required for authentication with CHS/Auth and accessing the XNS network.
-Besides this, using file and print services with Darkstar/Viewpoint-2.0 work as for GlobalView, however at about the speed as in the 80's (i.e. slow) with real 8010's for workstations and servers (Darkstar running in average at ~130% speed according to the status line)
+Besides this, using file and print services with Darkstar/Viewpoint-2.0 work as for GlobalView, however at about the network speed (i.e. slow) as in the 80's with real 8010's for workstations and servers (Darkstar running in average at ~130% speed according to the status line)